Fireandplants/plant_gbif/README.md

 ```

 What it does: There are 5284 plant taxa with mycorrizal state information from Maherali 2016: `../query_names/myco_species` .
 We expand this out to those names plus all synonyms using `taxon-names-tools/synonymize.py`.
-We use [Worl Flora Online][WFO] v.2022.07	Jul.
+We use [World Flora Online][WFO] v.2022.07	Jul.
 12, 2022. (see https://github.com/schwilklab/taxon-name-utils).

 This will create a names list, `../query_names/myco_species_expanded`.
 This expanded names list includes each name in the original list and all synonyms according to [The World Flora Online backbone data][WFO]